technofocus-pte/mdrnzintlgntappsdepth/Lab guides/Lab 8/Lab 8-Add advanced client-side functionality to your site.md

 8. Copy the following sample code snippet and paste it in between the <div></div> tags of the page section.

+	**Note**: If you find any extra characters causing errors in the code, remove them.

     **Sample code for Web API  demonstration**

 	```